numba/numba/docs/source/extending/overloading-guide.rst

 * Single value array
 * Multidimensional arrays
 * Tests for ``int32`` and ``float32`` types
-* Exclude 64 bit tests on 32 bit machines

 Implementing ``overload`` for Numpy functions
 =============================================

-When contributing Numpy ``overload`` s to Numba, there are a few additional things to watch out for.
+Numba has strong support for NumPy because it provides jitable re-implementations of NumPy functions.
+In such cases ``overload`` is a very convenient option, however there are a few additional things to watch out for.

-* The  Numba implementation should match the Numpy implementation as closely as feasible with respect to accepted types, arguments, raised exceptions and runtime (Big-O / Landau order).
+* The  Numba implementation should match the NumPy implementation as closely as feasible with respect to accepted types, arguments, raised exceptions and runtime (Big-O / Landau order).